RohanAlexander/telling_stories_with_data/_book/97-assessment.md

 - Working in teams of one to three people, and in an entirely reproducible way, please pick one of the following: [Australian General Social Survey](https://www.abs.gov.au/statistics/people/people-and-communities/general-social-survey-summary-results-australia), [Canadian General Social Survey](https://www150.statcan.gc.ca/n1/pub/89f0115x/89f0115x2013001-eng.htm), [European Social Survey](http://www.europeansocialsurvey.org), [German General Social Survey](https://www.gesis.org/en/allbus/allbus-home), [US General Social Survey](https://gss.norc.org/Get-The-Data).
 - Obtain the data, focus on one aspect of the survey, and then use it to tell a story.
-  - Create a well-organized folder with appropriate sub-folders, add it to GitHub, and then prepare a PDF using R Markdown with these sections (you are welcome to use this [starter folder](https://github.com/RohanAlexander/starter_folder)): title, author, date, abstract, introduction, data, results, discussion, an appendix that will contain a survey, and references.
+  - Create a well-organized folder with appropriate sub-folders, add it to GitHub, and then use R Markdown to prepare a PDF with these sections (you are welcome to use this [starter folder](https://github.com/RohanAlexander/starter_folder)): title, author, date, abstract, introduction, data, results, discussion, an appendix that will, at least, contain a survey, and references.
   - In addition to conveying a sense of the dataset of interest, the data section should include, but not be limited to:
       - A discussion of the survey's methodology, and its key features, strengths, and weaknesses.
-For instance: what is the population, frame, and sample; how do they recruit the sample; what sampling approach is taken and what are some of the trade-offs of this; how is non-response handled.
+For instance: what is the population, frame, and sample; how is the sample recruited; what sampling approach is taken, and what are some of the trade-offs of this; how is non-response handled.
       - A discussion of the questionnaire: what is good and bad about it?
       - If this becomes too detailed, then use appendices for supporting but not essential aspects.
   - The results section should convey findings.
   - The discussion should include three or four sub-sections that each focus on an interesting point, and there should be another sub-section on the weaknesses of the paper, and another on potential next steps for it.
-  - In an appendix, please include a survey that could be used to augment the general social survey the paper focuses on.
-The purpose of the survey is to gain additional information on the topic that is the focus of the paper, beyond that gathered by the general social survey.
-The survey will be distributed in the same manner as the general social survey but needs to stand independently.
-The survey should be put together using a survey platform, and a link to this should be included in the appendix, as well as details of the survey, such as the questions asked.
+  - In an appendix, please put together a supplementary survey that could be used to augment the general social survey the paper focuses on.
+The purpose of the supplementary survey is to gain additional information on the topic that is the focus of the paper, beyond that gathered by the general social survey.
+The survey would be distributed in the same manner as the general social survey but needs to stand independently.
+The supplementary survey should be put together using a survey platform.
+A link to this should be included in the appendix.
+Additionally, a copy of the survey should be included in the appendix.
   - Please be sure to discuss ethics and bias, with reference to relevant literature.
   - Code should be entirely reproducible, well-documented, and readable.
 - Submit a PDF of the paper.
 - The paper should be well-written, draw on relevant literature, and explain all technical concepts.
-Pitch it at a university-level, but non-specialist, audience.
+Pitch it at a university-educated, but non-specialist, audience.
 Use survey, sampling, and statistical terminology, but be sure to explain it.
-The paper should flow and be easy to follow and understand.
+The paper should flow, and be easy to follow and understand.
 - There should be no evidence that this is a class paper.